CSRD & ISSB Interoperability: Towards Transparency and Sustainability

 Challenges of Interoperability

-• Detail and application divergences: While the overall objectives are aligned, there may be differences in specific requirements, implementation timelines, and interpretations of what is considered material.
+• Detail and application divergences: While the overall objectives are aligned, there may be differences in specific requirements such as GHG emissions boundaries, carbon credit treatment, and sector-specific metrics.
+Companies may need to provide additional disclosures to satisfy both frameworks.

 Perspectives and developments